bitcoinz-wallets/web-wallet-deprecated/README.md

 Please post issues, concerns, comments, and pull requests.

-myBitcoinZWallet a client-side browser based wallet for BitcoinZ BTCZ based on MyZENWallet which is the original client-side browser-based wallet for ZenCASH.
+BitcoinZ Web Wallet a client-side browser based wallet for BitcoinZ BTCZ based on MyZENWallet which is the original client-side browser-based wallet for ZenCASH.

 # Adapted